etjump/etjump/docs/styleguide.md

 # Code style guide

-_This documentaion is under development._
+_This documentation is under development._

 - No multi level ternary operations e.g: